• Agents

 But the domain now belonged to someone else.
 And that meant the JavaScript served to every one of those 380,000+ sites could be changed at any time, without notice, without a deployment on the site owner's part.

-On June 25, 2024, cdn.polyfill.io started serving something extra alongside the polyfills.
+On June 25, 2024, cdn.polyfill.io started serving extra JavaScript alongside the legitimate polyfills.

-The injected code was designed to be invisible at first glance:
+The injected code was surgical — designed to hide from detection:

 (function() {